 - Blog Post: Author – “What’s Estoppin’ You? – Beware the Barriers of Asserting Judicial Estoppel”.
 November 11, 2019.
 Wolf, Greenfield & Sacks Post-Grant Blog.

-Dr. Kuwabo Mubyana is a science advisor and registered patent agent focusing on U.S. and foreign patent prosecution, freedom to operate analysis, and IP diligence for clients in the life sciences industry.
+Dr. Kuwabo Mubyana is a science law clerk and registered patent agent focusing on U.S. and foreign patent prosecution, freedom to operate analysis, and IP diligence for clients in the life sciences industry.
 She has a broad technical background including drug and gene therapy, soft tissue engineering, biomechanics, nanoparticle-based therapies, polymer characterization, and nucleic acid sequencing techniques.

 Prior to joining Goodwin, Dr. Mubyana was a patent agent and technology specialist at Wolf, Greenfield & Sacks in Boston, MA.
 She earned her Ph.D. in Biomedical Engineering from Rensselaer Polytechnic Institute.
 Her doctoral research focused on engineering scaffold-free tendon fibers and utilizing chemical and mechanical cues to influence engineered tendon fiber growth.
 She has won several awards for her research, teaching assistantship, academics, and mentorship.

 Some of Dr. Mubyana's notable awards are as follows: